 God's response: What could have been done more to my vineyard, that I have not done in it?
 Wherefore, when I looked that it should bring forth (good) grapes, brought it forth wild (evil) grapes ((Isaiah 5:4)?
 Instead of being a parable of abundant provision it became a parable of judgment.

-Our Christian heritage is threatened by a younger generation who no longer hold fast to what has been passed down from one generation to the next.
+Our Christian heritage is threatened by a generation who no longer hold fast to what has been passed down from one generation to the next.
 The result is the church, and its heritage, is being challenged by a cultural revolution that seeks to change former ways; allowing induction of unbiblical lifestyles, as norm, rather than rejecting such based on the Word of God.
 In so doing it has sold its birthright as that of Esau.

 Scripture reveals: Jacob (Esau's brother) said, sell me this day your birthright.
 And Esau said, behold, I am at the point to die: and what profit shall this birthright be to me (Genesis 26:31-32).
 Scripture reveals that Esau sold his birthright to Jacob (Verse 33).

 Our Christian heritage is threatened when one allows the seeds of Marxism and Socialism (cousins of Communism) to be planted and nourished though deception as to their destructive nature.
-Under the guise of the betterment of mankind their policies include a desire to overcome Christianity in order to triumph.
+Under the guise of the betterment of mankind policies include a desire to overcome Christianity in order to triumph.